Complete the 12 sentences below. Choose the best answer for each one.

 Wrong!

-The standard legal collocation is "commit".
+The standard legal collocation is "commit" a crime.

 3Cyberattacks on hospital systems ............... a threat to patient safety as well as to data privacy.